 The external auditors, KPMG, conduct an independent examination, in accordance with Canadian generally accepted auditing standards, and express their opinion on the financial statements.
 The external auditors have full and free access to financial management of School District No. 42 (Maple Ridge-Pitt Meadows) and meet when required.
 The accompanying Independent Auditor's Report outlines their responsibilities, the scope of their examination and their opinion on the School District's financial statements.

 On behalf of School District No. 42 (Maple Ridge-Pitt Meadows)

-Original Signed by Mike Murray September 10, 2014 Signature of the Chairperson of the Board of Education Date Signed Original Signed by Laurie Meston September 10, 2014 Signature of the Superintendent Date Signed Original Signed by Flavia Coughlan September 10, 2014 Signature of the Secretary Treasurer Date Signed
+Signature of the Chairperson of the Board of Education Date Signed Signature of the Superintendent Date Signed Signature of the Secretary Treasurer Date Signed